ashdsi/terraform-projects/aws-eks-terraform/README.md

 # aws-eks-terraform

+# Prerequisites

+Set the AWS provider region in providers.tf
+Set the variable values in dev-foundation.tfvars
+Set the variable values in dev-supplementary.tfvars Local machine should have terraform and kubectl installed.
+AWS CLI should be installed and configured with user credential

 This project houses the IaC related toolset used for the creation of the EKS on Fargate

 # General Overview on the EKS Cluster components: